EMDR Therapy

 We can't change the past, but we can change how it is stored in the nervous system.

-You’re feeling triggered—by your children, your partner, maybe even your coworkers—and it’s starting to affect your relationships, your peace of mind, and your performance at work.
+You might notice yourself feeling triggered by your children, your partner, or even coworkers.
+These reactions begin affecting your relationships, your peace of mind, and sometimes your performance at work.

-No matter how hard you try, you keep getting pulled into the same old patterns—patterns that leave you feeling stuck, reactive, or ashamed.
+No matter how hard you try, you keep getting pulled into the same familiar patterns — patterns that leave you feeling reactive, stuck, or ashamed.

 What Is EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is a powerful, evidence-based therapy that helps your brain reprocess distressing experiences and the negative beliefs tied to them.
+Eye Movement Desensitization and Reprocessing (EMDR) is a powerful, evidence-based therapy that helps the brain reprocess distressing experiences and the beliefs connected to them.

-Your brain has a built-in healing process, just like your body does.
+Your brain has a natural healing process — just like your body does.

-If you get a cut, your body knows how to heal.
-But if a piece of debris gets stuck in the wound, it can’t close properly.
+If you get a cut, your body knows how to heal it.
+But if debris remains stuck in the wound, healing can’t fully occur.

-While EMDR is well-known for treating trauma, it’s also been highly effective for:
+While EMDR is widely known for treating trauma, it is also highly effective for addressing many patterns people struggle with, including:

 -